LiyaoTang/My-Notes/Robotics/AI for Robotics/Artificial Intelligence for Robotics.md

   - Units
     - IMU: high frequency $\Rightarrow$ enable the real-time update on ego state
     - GPS, HD map \& Sensor: infrequent yet more accurate measurement
-  - Fusion
+  - Kalman Filter Fusion
-    - estimate the error model for each sensor \& cancel out the error
+    - IMU result used as prediction (higher frequency)
+    - GPS result used as observation
+    - use kalman filter to correct the estimated position
     - kalman filter: provide variance matrix for error range estimation
   - Understanding
     - complementary sensor for general localization in diverse scenario